On Bruhat-Tits theory over a higher dimensional base: Schematization of n -parahoric groups

-Since the gluing functions are $\text{id}_{_G}$, exactly as in the proof of \eqref{bigcell1}, we also have an extended {\sl gross cell} structure on the group scheme $\gG'$ over the whole of $X'$.
+Since the gluing functions are $\id_{G}$, exactly as in the proof of Proposition~\ref{bigcell1}, we also have an extended {\sl big cell} structure on the group scheme $\gG'$ over the whole of $X'$.
 As in \eqref{bigcell 2}, we see that the Cartan decomposition extends to give one for $\cR'$.
-In particular this gives a direct sum decomposition of $\cR'$ in terms of line bundles.
+In particular, this gives a direct sum decomposition of $\cR'$ in terms of line bundles.

-Now define $\cR$ to be the reflexive closure of $\cR'$ \eqref{langton1}.
-Since we are on an irreducible smooth scheme $X$, by \eqref{langton2}, reflexive closures of invertible sheaves remain invertible sheaves.
+Now define $\cR$ to be the reflexive closure of $\cR'$; see Lemma~\ref{langton1}.
+Since we are on an irreducible smooth scheme $X$, by Lemma~\ref{langton2}, reflexive closures of invertible sheaves remain invertible sheaves.
 Thus $\cR$ is also a locally free sheaf on $X$.
-The Lie bracket on $\cR'$ now extends by a Hartogs type argument and we get a Lie algebra bundle structure on $\cR$ with the desired properties.
+The Lie bracket on $\cR'$ now extends by a Hartogs-type argument, and we get a Lie algebra bundle structure on $\cR$ with the desired properties. \end{proof}